abdusabri/bit-docs/content/docs/testing-components.md

 title: Testing Components
 permalink: docs/testing-components.html
 layout: docs
-category: Getting Started
+category: Building and Testing
 prev: building-components.html
-next: rendering-components.html
+next: tag-component-version.html
 ---

+Bit can run tests for components with a test task defined.

+## Basics of testing Components

+A component can contain test files.
+Bit executes them using test runners.
+Bit tests components using a unique component called Testers.
+A Tester is a component that takes another component's test files and executes them using other test runners.

+### Where are the tests being executed?

-Bit can run the component's tests in an [isolated component environment](/docs/ext-concepts.html#what-is-an-isolated-component-environment).
+Bit tests components in an [isolated component environment](/docs/ext-concepts.html#what-is-an-isolated-component-environment).
+Bit does it to ensure true isolation of components.
+If a test process works, Bit can reproduce it anywhere.

-The testing process of bit components is done in an [isolated component environment](/docs/ext-concepts.html#what-is-an-isolated-component-environment), using [testers](/docs/ext-testing.html), which are environments - a special kind of [extension](/docs/ext-concepts.html#extensions-vs-environments).

-## Executing components tests

-In order to test a component, you need to have a tester defined.

-### Defining a tester for your project
+## Defining a Tester

-A tester is defined per [Scope](/docs/what-is-bit.html#what-is-a-scope-collection), and once defined, testing a component within that Scope will test the component using the defined tester.
-In order to do that, just [import the tester](/docs/cli-import.html#import-a-new-environment):
+Every component can have a tester.
+Bit uses a global tester configuration for a workspace.
+Bit propagate the global configuration to each component tracks in that workspace.
+Configured a global tester with the `--tester` flag when importing a compiler component.

 ```bash
 $ bit import bit.envs/testers/mocha --tester